Skip to content

 Without prejudice to other obligations set out in this contract or legal obligations, we will usually delete personal data falling within the categories set out below at the date/time set out below:

-Notwithstanding the other provisions of this policy, we will retain documents & records containing personal data:
+Notwithstanding the other provisions of this contract, we will retain documents & records containing personal data:

-- to the extent that we are required to do so by law;
+(a) to the extent that we are required to do so by law;

 (b) if we believe that the documents may be relevant to any ongoing or prospective legal proceedings; and

-- in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention and reducing credit risk).
+(c) in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention and reducing credit risk).

 There is no statutory period defined in legislation, so our retention period is based on recommendations from Information Governance Alliance Records Management Code of Practice for Health and Social Care 2016.

-Security of personal information
+- Security of personal information

-We will take reasonable technical and organizational precautions to prevent the loss, misuse or alteration of your personal information.
+We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.

 We will store all the personal information you provide on our secure (password- and firewall-protected) servers.